 The violation of one minority's rights is a violation of all citizen's rights.
-Transvestites are citizens, voters, residents, and taxpayers, too, and Seattle should be proud to lead the nation in it's protect commitment to all minorities-including transvestites.
+Transvestites are citizens, voters, residents, and taxpayers, too, and Seattle should be proud to lead the nation in it's commitment to protect all minorities-including transvestites.